-TBOC Chapter 3F, as added in the 2009 Legislative Session by S.B.
+TBOC Chapter 3F, as added in the 2009 Legislative Session by 2009 S.B.
 1442 § 4, provides than an entity's governing documents may provide for alternative governance processes in the event of a catastrophic event by which the entity's governing persons can act during the continuance of the emergency.
-See infra Appendix D.